Gibbs wins first NASCAR Xfinity Series title with late pass

 Gragson never got it, rallying to take second in his last Xfinity start before heading to the Cup Series with Petty GMS next year.

+”I felt like if I was any closer, I would have got him, but I wasn’t,” said Gragson, who shook hands and congratulated Gibbs after the race.

-The 36-year-old Allgaier had his best chance to win his first Xfinity title, keeping his No. 8 Chevy running up front all race.
-He lost momentum when he tried to go high and got passed by Gibbs, adding a third to the second he took in the 2020 Xfinity playoffs
+The 36-year-old Allgaier had his best chance to win his first Xfinity title in his fifth playoffs, keeping his No. 7 Chevy running up front all race.
+He lost momentum when he tried to go high and got passed by Gibbs, adding a third to the second he took in the 2020 Xfinity playoffs.

+”Tonight was a difficult, but Ty had the best car,” Allgaier said. ”They executed all night, made good adjustments and were good on pit road. … Probably the hardest part for me is none of us from JR Motorsports won.”

 Berry had to fight his way back after a slow early pit stop dropped him to 15th, and was third on the restart with 30 laps to go.
 He tried to go high around the first turn, wobbled and bounced off the wall, dropping to 23rd in his first Xfinity playoffs.